Active Directory Certificate Services

 Convert cert.pfx into base64.

-And finally we can use Rubeus to request a TGT.
+Rubeus to request a TGT.

 .\Rubeus asktgt /user:Administrator /certificate:<B64-CERT> /password:certificate-password /enctype:aes256 /nowrap

-OPSEC Alert: Use /enctype:aes256 parameter to use AES256 and avoid RC4.
+/enctype:aes256parameter to use AES256 and avoid RC4.

-NTLM Relaying to ADCS HTTP Endpoints
+NTLM Relaying to ADCS HTTP Endpoints¶

 Active Directory Certificate Service support HTTP enrolment methods and even inlcudes a GUI.
 The endpoint is often found in:

 By default supports NTLM and Negotiate authentication methods so these endpoints are vulnerable to NTLM relay attacks.
-A common abuse method is to force a DC to authenticate to an attacker controlled location, relay the request to the CA and obtain the certificate for that DC, then use it to obtain a TGT.
+A common abuse method is to force a DC to authenticate to an attacker controlled location, relay the request to the CA and obtain the certificate for that DC, then use it to obtain a TGT.Use one of the remote authentication methods to force a connection to our compromised server.Note: We can not relay the authentication back to the original machine, which means we can not PrintSpooler the DC if it contains the CA.

 On the output of ntlmrelay we will see the base64 certificate of the machine account.
 After obtaining the TGT we can abuse S4U2self to obtain a TGS of CIFS service.

-User Persistence
+User Persistence¶

 We can craft a certificate for later use if managerial approval is not required for certificate requests.